Last updated on January 30th, 2023

 Here Are Some Tips On How To Prepare Artwork For T-Shirt Printing

 On the following post, we’ll cover the most important points that a designer has to cover when preparing artwork for T-shirt printing.

 Simply put, the artwork must always adapt to the final format.
 Printing onto fabrics is not the same as printing on paper.
 It is also important to keep in mind the final technique as these also have different requirements.

 01. Screen Printing

 Screen printing is a very old printing technique that uses mesh screens to print onto fabrics.
-Which is why it is necessary when creating artwork for it to separate colours into different layers (up to 10).
+Which is why it is necessary when creating artwork for it to separate colors into different layers (up to 10).